Type 2 diabetes is a serious but treatable condition. You need to look after your health and have regular check-ups.

 Check your teeth and gums

 If you have diabetes, it is important to take good care of your teeth and gums and try to reduce the risk of gum disease.
-Having diabetes puts teeth and gums more at risk and check-ups are important.
+Having diabetes puts teeth and gums more at risk.
+Check-ups are important.

 Diabetes and pregnancy planning